With gas prices rising, many people are worried about energy bills this winter.

 Warm Home Discount

-Or you may be able to get the discount on your gas bill instead, if your supplier provides you with both gas and electricity and you’re eligible.
+You may be able to get the discount on your gas bill instead if your supplier provides you with both gas and electricity and you’re eligible.
 Contact your supplier to find out.

 Winter Fuel Payment